Cloud Sync technical FAQ

 How does the 14-day free trial work?

 The 14-day free trial starts when you sign up for the Cloud Sync service.
 You’re not subject to NetApp charges for Cloud Sync relationships you create for 14 days.
-However, all resource charges for any data broker that you deploy still applies.
+However, all resource charges for any data brokers that you deploy still applies.

 How much does Cloud Sync cost?